-This is one of the things some people always complain about and there are some reasons for that.
+This is one of the things some people always complain about, and there are some reasons for that.

 Royal Grammas are colorful saltwater fish that loves to stay among rocks and are barely seen swimming about, so they are not as active as other fish.

-Some of the reasons why your Royal Gramma fish could stop moving are:
+4 reasons why your Royal Gramma fish could stop moving are:

 Apart from this particular fish, other fish could do this too.

-When a fish is very calm and not moving just because it is new to the environment, I don’t think you have anything to worry about because they always overcome the sudden change of environment or tiredness/stress and move about their normal activities in a few hours.
+When a fish is very calm and not moving just because it is new to the environment, I don’t think you have anything to worry about because they always overcome the sudden change of environment or tiredness/stress and move about its normal activities in a few hours.

-This is one of the reasons why we always recommend acclimating your aquatic animals once you have them so that they could become used to the water you want to keep them in and help them avoid getting shocked as a result of being in a new environment.
+This is one of the reasons why we always recommend acclimating your aquatic animals once you have them so that they can become used to the water you want to keep them in and help them avoid getting shocked as a result of being in a new environment.

 2. Toxins: Another reason why Royal Gramma could stop moving is as a result of the presence of toxins in the water.